Tinkerforge/doc/source/Software/API_Bindings.rst

 Java
 ^^^^

-The java bindings consist of a library (.jar) for all Tinkerforge Bricks and Bricklets (Tinkerforge.jar), the source of the jar (in source/) and all available Java examples (in examples/).
+The Java bindings consist of a library (.jar) for all Tinkerforge Bricks and Bricklets (Tinkerforge.jar), the source of the jar (in source/) and all available Java examples (in examples/).